thor-harsh/Project--Kubernetes-4/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+The frontend part of this project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+Bakend part is similar to earlier project I made but it is updated to reduce the dependencies as little as possible.

 ## Available Scripts